Source code for viser._scene_api

 return cast(TVector, tuple(map(float, vector)))

 [docs] class SceneApi: """Interface for adding 3D primitives to the scene.
-Used by both our global server object, for sharing the same GUI elements with all clients, and by individual client handles.""" def __init__( self, owner: ViserServer | ClientHandle, # Who do I belong to? thread_executor: ThreadPoolExecutor, ) -> None: from ._viser import ViserServer self._owner = owner """Entity that owns this API.""" self._websock_interface = ( owner._websock_server if isinstance(owner, ViserServer) else owner._websock_connection ) """Interface for sending and listening to messages.""" self._handle_from_transform_controls_name: dict[ str, TransformControlsHandle ] = {} self._handle_from_node_name: dict[str, SceneNodeHandle] = {} self._scene_pointer_cb: Callable[[ScenePointerEvent], None] | None = None self._scene_pointer_done_cb: Callable[[], None] = lambda: None self._scene_pointer_event_type: _messages.ScenePointerEventType | None = None # Set up world axes handle. self.world_axes: FrameHandle = self.add_frame( "/WorldAxes", axes_radius=0.0125, ) """Handle for the world axes, which are created by default.""" if isinstance(owner, ViserServer): self.world_axes.visible = False self._websock_interface.register_handler( _messages.TransformControlsUpdateMessage, self._handle_transform_controls_updates, ) self._websock_interface.register_handler( _messages.SceneNodeClickMessage, self._handle_node_click_updates, ) self._websock_interface.register_handler( _messages.ScenePointerMessage, self._handle_scene_pointer_updates, ) self._thread_executor = thread_executor
+Used by both our global server object, for sharing the same GUI elements with all clients, and by individual client handles.""" def __init__( self, owner: ViserServer | ClientHandle, # Who do I belong to? thread_executor: ThreadPoolExecutor, event_loop: asyncio.AbstractEventLoop, ) -> None: from ._viser import ViserServer self._thread_executor = thread_executor self._event_loop = event_loop self._owner = owner """Entity that owns this API.""" self._websock_interface = ( owner._websock_server if isinstance(owner, ViserServer) else owner._websock_connection ) """Interface for sending and listening to messages.""" self._handle_from_transform_controls_name: dict[ str, TransformControlsHandle ] = {} self._handle_from_node_name: dict[str, SceneNodeHandle] = {} self._scene_pointer_cb: ( Callable[[ScenePointerEvent], None | Coroutine] | None ) = None self._scene_pointer_done_cb: Callable[[], None | Coroutine] = lambda: None self._scene_pointer_event_type: _messages.ScenePointerEventType | None = None # Set up world axes handle. self.world_axes: FrameHandle = self.add_frame( "/WorldAxes", axes_radius=0.0125, ) """Handle for the world axes, which are created by default.""" self.world_axes.visible = False self._websock_interface.register_handler( _messages.TransformControlsUpdateMessage, self._handle_transform_controls_updates, ) self._websock_interface.register_handler( _messages.SceneNodeClickMessage, self._handle_node_click_updates, ) self._websock_interface.register_handler( _messages.ScenePointerMessage, self._handle_scene_pointer_updates, )

 [docs] def set_up_direction( self, direction: Literal["+x", "+y", "+z", "-x", "-y", "-z"] | tuple[float, float, float] | np.ndarray, ) -> None: """Set the global up direction of the scene.
 By default we follow +Z-up (similar to Blender, 3DS Max, ROS, etc), the most common alternative is +Y (OpenGL, Maya, etc).
+In practice, the impact of this can improve (1) the ergonomics of camera controls, which will default to the same up direction as the scene, and (2) lighting, because the default lights and environment map are oriented to match the scene's up direction.
 Args: direction: New up direction.
 Can either be a string (one of +x, +y, +z, -x, -y, -z) or a length-3 direction vector. """ if isinstance(direction, str): direction = { "+x": (1, 0, 0), "+y": (0, 1, 0), "+z": (0, 0, 1), "-x": (-1, 0, 0), "-y": (0, -1, 0), "-z": (0, 0, -1), }[direction] assert not isinstance(direction, str) default_three_up = np.array([0.0, 1.0, 0.0]) direction = np.asarray(direction) def rotate_between(before: np.ndarray, after: np.ndarray) -> tf.SO3: assert before.shape == after.shape == (3,) before = before / np.linalg.norm(before) after = after / np.linalg.norm(after) angle = np.arccos(np.clip(np.dot(before, after), -1, 1)) axis = np.cross(before, after) if np.allclose(axis, np.zeros(3), rtol=1e-3, atol=1e-5): unit_vector = np.arange(3) == np.argmin(np.abs(before)) axis = np.cross(before, unit_vector) axis = axis / np.linalg.norm(axis) return tf.SO3.exp(angle * axis) R_threeworld_world = rotate_between(direction, default_three_up) # Rotate the world frame such that: # If we set +Y to up, +X and +Z should face the camera. # If we set +Z to up, +X and +Y should face the camera. # In App.tsx, the camera is initialized at [-3, 3, -3] in the threejs # coordinate frame. desired_fwd = np.array([-1.0, 0.0, -1.0]) / np.sqrt(2.0) current_fwd = R_threeworld_world @ (np.ones(3) / np.sqrt(3.0)) current_fwd = current_fwd * np.array([1.0, 0.0, 1.0]) current_fwd = current_fwd / np.linalg.norm(current_fwd) R_threeworld_world = ( tf.SO3.from_y_radians( # Rotate around the null space / up direction. np.arctan2( np.cross(current_fwd, desired_fwd)[1], np.dot(current_fwd, desired_fwd), ), )

 [docs] @ R_threeworld_world ) if not np.any(np.isnan(R_threeworld_world.wxyz)): # Set the orientation of the root node. self._websock_interface.queue_message( _messages.SetOrientationMessage( "", cast_vector(R_threeworld_world.wxyz, 4) ) )